 Editor assembles the piece as scripted, make adjustments, talks with the writer and producer as needed.
 The operations director, writer, or producer can check in for progress or to ask/answer questions as needed.

-Final cut
+Final Cut

 Editor [producer and writer as needed].

-Editor edits for pacing with music and graphics, refining the piece to it’s final polish.
+Editor edits for pacing with music and graphics, refining the piece to its final polish.
 The writer and producer can also be involved as needed.

-Final Cut review
+Final Cut Review

-Editor, QA Team [Jeannie & Devon], Writer, Director of Content, and producer
+Editor, QA Team [Jeannie and Devon], Writer, Director of Content, and producer